hideya/langchain-google-genai-ex/ARCHITECTURAL_DECISIONS.md

 - **Provides immediate value** for developers building production applications
 - **Maintains flexibility** for future architectural evolution

 The key insight: **Evidence trumps theoretical elegance**.
-Our testing proves that upstream fixes are fragile, while surgical interception is reliable.
+Our testing proves that upstream fixes are fragile, while surgical downstream interception is reliable.

 Our approach demonstrates that sometimes the "right" architectural decision is the one that **delivers proven value now** while keeping options open for the future.